Validate Your Business Model

 • 20 minutes

-Identify the assumptions
+Identify the Assumptions

 Review one by one all the information in the adjusted business model following the sequence of step 1.